 Brand power is equal to consumer perception.
 Visual perception can sometimes be stronger than reality.
 Meaning, what a consumer thinks and feels about your company can be more powerful than anything your company has to offer.
 The perception of your brand can make or break your business.

-A great brand identity will do the following:
+Great brand identity will do the following:

 - Make your business recognizable.
 When you hear Disney, you may think if Mickey Mouse, Disney Family Movies, or Disney theme parks.
 Make your brand easily recognized by your consumers.